fabacab/libFetLife/README.markdown

 `libFetLife` is a PHP class implementing a simple API that can be used to interface with the social networking website [FetLife.com](https://fetlife.com/).

+## System requirements

+To run `libFetLife`, you need PHP version 5.3.6 or greater.

 ## Getting started

 To use `libFetLife`, include it in your project and instantiate a new `FetLifeUser` object: